 If drinkers are available at feeding stations, they can only be taken into account if another drinker is spatially separated from the feeding station and thus water can be taken in independently of the feed.
+It is not decisive whether the additional drinker is an open drinker (e.g. for crate structuring) or an additional drinker required by law (for compliance with the animal:drinker ratio).
 However, if there is a drinker above the trough, it can be used as the sole drinker for up to twelve animals, provided that the feeding system is rationed feeding with a 1:1 animal feeding space ratio.
 In this case, another drinker spatially separated from the trough is not necessary.